UndertheCea/PBC_project/README.md

 It return a dict with the key is the invoice_number and the value is 10000000. also one key is called "total", shows the totale price he wins.

-> note that the date should be in the format of YYYY/MM.
+> Note that the date should be in the format of YYYY/MM.

 ```
 count_super (invoice_number, user_id, date)